This post may contain affiliate links. Please read my disclosure policy.

 Remove from the oven and sprinkle Panko crumbs on top and return to the oven for the last 10 minutes.

-Finally, remove the green bean casserole from the oven and enjoy!
+Finally, remove the casserole from the oven and enjoy!

 Can I Make Green Bean Casserole Ahead?

 If you are like me and like to have as many dishes prepped ahead of time as possible, this trick is perfect for you!

-Once you have spread your green bean casserole mixture into the baking dish, cover with a tight fitting lid or wrap well with plastic wrap or foil and refrigerate for up to three days.
+Once you have spread your casserole mixture into the baking dish, cover with a tight fitting lid or wrap well with plastic wrap or foil and refrigerate for up to three days.
 Then, when ready to serve, remove from the refrigerator and bake as directed for 20 minutes, then remove from the oven and top with topping and bake the remainder of the time.

 Here’s my Green Bean Casserole recipe.
 I hope you love it as much as we all do!